 Satisfactory completion of a series of 3 hour cumulative examinations.
 The student will begin taking the cumulative examination after completing the proficiency requirements but no later than the beginning of the student's second semester.
 Seven examinations will be given per year.
 The student must pass 4 out of 10 consecutively offered exams for admission to candidacy.
 Three of the four passed examinations must be within the student’s research focus.

 Satisfactory completion of an oral (candidacy) examination (see 3.1.11).
 The examination must be completed before the end of the fifth semester (excluding summers).
 The examination will be conducted by the Dissertation Committee, be based on the student’s dissertation research, and include questions from the student’s major field and cognate fields.
-After fulfilling this requirement, passing the cumulative examinations and the original proposal defense, and completing all required course work, the student advances to candidacy.
+After fulfilling this requirement, passing the cumulative examinations and completing all required course work, the student advances to candidacy.

 Satisfactory public presentation and defense of a research dissertation, evaluated by the Dissertation Committee.
 The composition of the Dissertation Committee is as described in section 3 for the Ph.D. in Chemistry (no track) above.